The Crisis & Trauma Resource Institute was founded by Randy Grieser and Heidi Grieser in 2007.

 2009-2016 – Growth & Key Personnel

 Long-term employees Shari Ladd, Cindy Rublee, Delayne Hogan, and Joyce Vincent have been instrumental to creating continuity in our workforce and stability of our office environment.
-Our training and development specialists, Wendy Loewen, John Koop Harder, and Mike Labun play an invaluable role in helping us create and maintain exceptional training material.
+Our training and development specialists during this time, Wendy Loewen, John Koop Harder, and Mike Labun, play an invaluable role in helping us create and maintain exceptional training material.

 Throughout this time, we add various new resources including webinars and video training formats.
 We start to do more work in the USA, and we move to a larger building just down the street at 62 Sherbrook St.

-During this time our mission and vision are crystalized, and truly become a beacon for how and what we do.
+During this time our values, mission, and vision are crystalized, and truly become a beacon for how and what we do.

 January 2017– First Book